-Recommendation: Staff recommends that the Board adopt Resolution No. 14-18, approval of the revolving loan fund recommendations and amounts to the schools listed on Exhibit A (attached).
-Staff is charged with providing schools with notification of loan approval, distributing loan agreements, executing loan agreements, and carrying out all necessary steps to disbursing funds to schools.
+Recommendation: Staff recommends that the Board adopt Resolution No. 14-21, approval of the revolving loan fund recommendation and amount.
+Staff is charged with providing the school with notification of loan approval, distributing the loan agreement, executing the loan agreement, and carrying out all necessary steps to disburse funds to the school.